 E: Less than significant impact.
-The subject parcel is designated by CAL FIRE as a being within a very high fire hazard severity zone, as is the majority of the Town.
+The subject parcel is designated by CAL FIRE as being within a very high fire hazard severity zone, as is the majority of the Town.
 The Town of Paradise, through local ordinance, is also designated as a very high fire hazard severity zone.
-The proposed parcel division would have no effect on fire risk.
-However, the residential construction of the resultant parcels could pose some minor risk.
+The proposed development could pose some minor fire risk.
 New construction in the Town is required to maintain 5' defensible space from all structures, reducing the risk of fire reaching residences.
 Additionally, all properties in the Town of Paradise are required to maintain properties for fire clearance.
 The Town Fire Marshal reviewed the project materials and raised no concerns about the risk of fire related to the project or future residential development.
 The impact would be less than significant.

-i.
+j.
 Item 10 - Noise